c9s/Pux/README.md

 > Please note that the `hello_mux.php` must be a compiled mux PHP file.
 > The `pux_persistent_dispatch` is only available in extension.

+> NOTE: persistent dispatching is still in beta status.

 Controller